-Project Yellowstone, an annual student and community program offered through Mitchell Community College, celebrated the program’s 8th trip in June 2017.
-Since summer 2009, the Project Yellowstone program has taken high school and college students as well as others from the Statesville, NC community to Yellowstone National Park in the northwest corner of Wyoming.
+Project Yellowstone, an annual student and community program offered through Mitchell Community College, celebrated the program’s 9th trip in June 2018.
+Since summer 2009, the Project Yellowstone program has taken high school and college students as well as others from the Statesville, NC community to Yellowstone National Park.

 Project Yellowstone aims to make science relevant; allow students the chance to be scientists; and stimulate conservation through appreciation.
 Project Yellowstone accomplishes this by exposing students to the wildlife biology, geology, botany, microbiology and ecology of Yellowstone National Park.
 Participants have completed independent inquiry-based projects, observed large megafauna such as bears, wolves, and moose, and have hiked many trails.
 Participants have also had opportunities to explore the plant life, the physical formations of the land, and the geothermal areas.
 Instructors and participants have been responsible for leading specific topic discussions, including the geology of Yellowstone, the reintroduction of the gray wolf and bald eagle, the ecology of cutthroat trout, and the delicate balance of life in high altitude ecosystems and lake ecosystems.

 Project Yellowstone was created in 2008 at Statesville High School (SHS) in Statesville, NC.
 The objective was to create a summer enrichment program where students could learn biological concepts using Yellowstone National Park as the classroom.
 During the summers of 2009 and 2010, 18 SHS students received full scholarships to travel to Yellowstone.
 These scholarships were the result of generous donations from the community as well as several grants.